EBolinVA/Pewlett-Hackard-Analysis/README.md

 ## :warning: Results and Discussion <a name="results"></a>
 * 240,124 Pewlett Hackard current employees
-* 72,458 employees eligible to retire
+* 72,458 employees eligible to retire; 33,118 have at least 30 years of service
 * 1,549 employees eligible for mentorship
 * 30% reduction of workforce imminent due to retirement